Elephant (2003 film): Shooting controversies

 Rafael Solich, the perpetrator of the 2004 Carmen de Patagones school shooting, had watched the film days prior to the shooting.

 The Red Lake shootings that occurred in 2005 were briefly blamed on the film, as it was viewed by gunman Jeff Weise 17 days prior to the event.
 A friend of Weise said that he brought the film over to a friend's house and skipped ahead to parts that showed two students planning and carrying out a school massacre.
 Although they talked about the film afterwards, Weise said and did nothing to make anyone suspect what he was planning.

 During the Suzano school shooting that occurred in 2019, both perpetrators were seen wearing clothing that resembled that of the main characters of Elephant.

+In popular culture

+In the 2023 police procedural tactical shooter video game Ready or Not, a school-shooting mission by the same name, "Elephant", is featured in the game.
+It is heavily inspired by the movie.